If you’re looking to apply for jobs in Europe, you may be wondering if the process is any different from that in the United States or other regions.

 What Is the Europass Resume for Europe?

-Americans can also use the Europass to create their own European CV to properly demonstrate their qualifications to employers in Spain, Germany, and just about any country in Europe.
+Wherever you’re from, you can use the Europass to create your own European CV to properly demonstrate your qualifications to employers in Spain, Germany, and just about any country in Europe.

 In the following sections, you’ll learn how to format and write your own Europass CV with the help of examples and actionable advice.